Skip to Page Content

 1.5.3.2 The Commission will determine that a fire company has been established to serve the area outlined in Section 2.0 of Chapter 3 of this regulation.

-1.6 At the end of the one-year probational period, the fire company will be judged on its performance, financial ability, members, training, and equipment.
+1.6 At the end of the 1-year probational period, the fire company will be judged on its performance, financial ability, members, training, and equipment.
 If all is judged to be satisfactory, the Commission will authorize the fire company to be placed on permanent status.

 26 DE Reg.
 937 (05/01/23)